ceosorio/mass-data-import/README.md

 # mass-data-import
-Simple tool to import CSV formatted data into a Postgres database
+Simple tool to import CSV formatted data into a SQLite database

 ## To run the program